Would you prefer to view this website based on your location?

 Profile of current EV drivers

-Men are overrepresented amongst EV drivers
+Men are overrepresented among EV drivers

-Men are overrepresented amongst EV drivers
+Men are overrepresented among EV drivers

 EV drivers are of all ages

-Youngsters tend to drive electric slightly more than the others and this is especially the case in the United Kingdom, whilst in the Netherlands and France they tend to be older.
+Youngsters tend to drive electric slightly more than the others and this is especially the case in the United Kingdom, while in the Netherlands and France they tend to be older.
 The age group of 55+ has grown in all countries compared to 2020.

 EV drivers are of all ages